Beetles in Arizona

 - Get rid of other pests in the home that would attract beetles.

-- Fix cracks in foundation and flooring.
+- Fix cracks in the foundation and flooring.

 - Invest in pest management services either before or once beetle problems arise.